 4. Turn anxiety into excitement

 You wouldn’t be human if you didn’t feel some anxiety about the change.
-The key is to not let the anxiety paralyse you and prevent you taking action.
+The key is to not let the anxiety paralyse you and prevent you from taking action.
 The feeling of excitement is very close to the feeling of anxiety so you can reframe it to reflect an excited anticipation of something new rather than a fearful trepidation.
 You will need to work hard at doing this – click here for extra support.

 5. Plan it